Pickett’s Charge History and Overview

 Federals Fortify their Lines

 At his own council of war on the night of July 2, General Meade correctly predicted that Lee would launch an attack the next day against the center of the federal lines positioned on Cemetery Ridge.
-Meade warned Major General Winfield S. Hancock, the commander of the center of the Union lines, to fortify his position and prepare for the Rebel assault.
+Meade warned Major General Winfield S. Hancock, the commander of the center of the Union lines, to fortify his position and prepare for the Confederate assault.

 The attack began at roughly 1 p.m. on July 3, when about 135 Confederate cannons began bombarding Union positions on Cemetery Ridge.
-Between 2 p.m. and 3 p.m., the shelling ended and about 12,500 Rebel infantrymen emerged from their positions in the woods below Seminary Ridge and marched toward their target nearly a mile away.
-Unfortunately for the foot soldiers, the Confederate bombardment had done little damage to the Union artillery, and they suffered from a murderous fire as they crossed a valley of wide-open terrain.
+Between 2 p.m. and 3 p.m., the shelling ended and about 12,500 Confederate infantrymen emerged from their positions in the woods below Seminary Ridge and marched toward their target nearly a mile away.
+Unfortunately for the foot soldiers, the Confederate bombardment had done little damage to the Union artillery, and they suffered from heavy fire as they crossed a valley of wide-open terrain.

 The result was a Confederate bloodbath.
-Of the Rebel troops who advanced close enough to the Northern position to mount a charge, only General Lewis Armistead and his brigade breached the Union line.
+Of the Confederate troops who advanced close enough to the Northern position to mount a charge, only General Lewis Armistead and his brigade breached the Union line.
 A federal counterattack quickly drove the Confederates back.
 Some historians have referred to Armistead’s advance as the High Water Mark of the Confederacy.
-In less than an hour, the assault crumbled; the Rebels retreated; and the defenders of Cemetery Ridge cemented a noteworthy Union victory at Gettysburg.
+In less than an hour, the assault crumbled; the Confederates retreated; and the defenders of Cemetery Ridge cemented a noteworthy Union victory at Gettysburg.
 Over half of the Confederate troops who began the assault became casualties (killed, wounded, or captured).
 The Union suffered about 1,500 casualties, compared to approximately 6,500 Confederate casualties, including at least 1,123 killed.
 Reportedly, General Pickett was inconsolable after the assault and never forgave General Lee for ordering the advance.

 Pickett’s Charge was a pivotal event in the American Civil War.
 By assuring the Union of a much-needed victory at Gettysburg, the defenders of Cemetery Ridge ended Robert E. Lee’s second attempt to bring the war to the North, and they disproved the invincibility of the Army of Northern Virginia.